WheelchairDriver.com

 100 Amps Total System Maximum but with 10 second extra 20 Amp "boost"

-However maximum is 50 Amps (60 for 10 Secs) to each motor simultaneously!
+However maximum is 1200 Watts to each motor simultaneously!
 Oops - this is why thresholds and steep ramps are difficult with loss of control at times.
 This systems has fancy colour screens and added gadget inter-connectivity but otherwise is much the same as the Pilot Plus System with an added short term "boost" capability.
-And a very small gain in efficiency.
+And a small gain in efficiency.

 Penny & Giles -